Cerium: Other uses

-Cerium salts, such as the sulfides Ce_{2}S_{3} and Ce_{3}S_{4}, were considered during the Manhattan Project as advanced refractory materials for the construction of crucibles which could withstand the high temperatures and strongly reducing conditions when casting plutonium metal.
+Cerium salts, such as the sulfides link=Cerium(III) sulfide|Ce2S3 and Ce3S4, were considered during the Manhattan Project as advanced refractory materials for the construction of crucibles which could withstand the high temperatures and strongly reducing conditions when casting plutonium metal.
 Despite desirable properties, these sulfides were never widely adopted due to practical issues with their synthesis.
 Cerium is used as alloying element in aluminium to create castable eutectic aluminium alloys with 6–16 wt.% Ce, to which other elements such as Mg, Ni, Fe and Mn can be added.
 These Al-Ce alloys have excellent high temperature strength and are suitable for automotive applications (e.g. in cylinder heads).
 Other alloys of cerium include Pu-Ce and Pu-Ce-Co plutonium alloys, which have been used as nuclear fuel.

-Cerium oxide can be used in catalytic converters to increase the efficiency of oxidation of CO and NO_{x} emissions during low-oxygen conditions in the exhaust gases from motor vehicles.
+Cerium oxide can be used in catalytic converters to increase the efficiency of oxidation of CO and link=NOx|NO_{x}| emissions during low-oxygen conditions in the exhaust gases from motor vehicles.